 You can use an extra small packing cube for storing snacks and drinks for each of your kiddos.
 Designate pink for your girly toddler and royal blue for your son.
 This food pouch should be within reach of each kid during the entire road trip!
 Don’t forget their matching water bottles (too cute).

-✓ Toy Travel Tray - Have you seen this functional travel tray yet?
-It attaches to any car seat and acts as a table (with high edges to keep toys from falling).
+✓ Toy Travel Tray - Go for a toy travel tray that attaches to any car seat and acts as a table (with high edges to keep toys from falling).
 A must for road trips!

 ✓ Lego Case - Legos are still the best travel toys, hands down!
 They keep babies, toddlers, little girls and little boys entertained.
 We love this lego case from ModFamily because it already has base plates, so stack away kiddos!